Abhishek-Bharti-2025/portfolio/README.md

-# 🌐 Portfolio Website — Tech Support Engineer (Fresher)
+# 🌐 Portfolio Website — Software Engineer (Fresher)

 This is my personal **Portfolio Website** created using **HTML, CSS, and JavaScript**.
-It is designed for a **fresher / entry-level Tech Support Engineer**, showcasing my skills, experience, and projects.
+It is designed for a **fresher / entry-level Software Engineer**, showcasing my skills, experience, and projects.

 ---